Does Reverse Osmosis Waste Water?

-If you use 20 gallons of water to hand wash your dishes after a meal, is that wasting water?
 If you have dirt on your hands and use water to rinse off the dirt, are you wasting water?
-Most would say, "no", but simply using water to wash off impurities.
+Most would say no, but using water to wash the hands.

-So it goes with the reverse osmosis process.
-Water is used to rinse impurities away-- water is what is needed to produce clean water during the reverse osmosis filtration process.
+Simply put: in the Reverse Osmosis process, water is utilized to "wash" impurities out of your water, too.
+Yes, water itself is what is needed to produce clean water in the reverse osmosis process.